15 So-Ugly-They’re-Cute Dog Breeds – Meet The Ugliest Dog Winner!

 Also known by the name Pila or the Peruvian Inca Orchid, this intriguing-looking dog can be traced to Latin America.
 It is a small to medium-sized breed that reaches 15 to 30 pounds and stands 14 to 20 inches tall when fully grown.
 Khala means “without clothes,” and these pups definitely have that naked appearance.
 They have a similar appearance to the Chinese Crested, with their hairless body and fur crest on their heads.

 Like many other hairless canines, the Hairless Khala has a unique glossy look.
 They come in several different colors and are moderately easy to train.
 They make terrible guardians, love to play, and are super sweet.
-This pooch is quite hard to find outside of Latin America.
+Their playful side means they enjoy games and physical activity, though they are generally not hyperactive, making them well-suited for both active and relaxed households.

 Hairless Terrier